garden-io/garden/README.md

 ### Running a development version

-Set an alias in your shell to the `bin/garden` executable in your project.
-For example for zsh:

-    alias garden='~/my-code/garden/bin/garden'

-Then to keep the build up to date, you can keep an open shell with the compiler running and watching for changes _(Note: you probably don't need this if you're running an IDE that supports TypeScript)_:
+Start the dev command in your console:

-    npm run watch
+    npm run dev

+This will do an initial development build, `npm link` it to your global npm folder, and then watch for changes and auto-rebuild as you code.
+You can then run the `garden` command as normal.

 Also, you might like to add a couple of shorthands: